 “We’re relating how things that we measure in the laboratory reflect meaningful changes in people’s lives,” explained Saron in a UC Davis press release announcing the research grant.

 The Templeton Prize Research Grant, which debuted this year, honors each year’s Templeton Prize laureate by funding research related to the laureate’s life’s work.
 Templeton Prize winners are individuals who have made “exceptional contributions to affirming life’s spiritual dimension.”
 His Holiness the 14th Dalai Lama won the 2012 Templeton Prize in May for his ongoing work in bringing relevant scientific research to bear on the question of compassion and its potential to alleviate the world’s fundamental problems.
 The grant that Saron, co-director Baljinder Sahdra of the University of Western Sydney, and their colleagues won was announced in November at the annual meeting of the American Academy of Religion during a special session in honor of the Dalai Lama.

-Read the final part in our series on the Shamatha Project next Friday when we publish Part IV: Background & Far-Reaching Implications
+Read the final part in our series on the Shamatha Project: Part IV: Background & Far-Reaching Implications